antialias/interview-question-bank/back-end/caching/examples.md

 ###Basics
 ####Cache Factory
 [cache-factory] is intended to help you construct new caches easily if you opt to construct them programmatically.
-It also handles certain things for you automatically, like registering your newly create cache so that it is visible/available to the [cache-manager](https://github.com/1stdibs/necrodibsicon/blob/master/back-end/caching/cache-manager.md).
+It also handles certain things for you automatically, like registering your newly created cache so that it is visible/available to the [cache-manager](https://github.com/1stdibs/necrodibsicon/blob/master/back-end/caching/cache-manager.md).
 To use the [cache-factory], simply autowire it where needed and call getCache (example below).

 ```java
 public class CacheFactoryExample